erf-model/ERF/Docs/sphinx_doc/Inputs.rst

 The user defines how to tag individual cells at a given level for refinement.
-This list of tagged cells is sent to a grid generation routine, which uses the Berger–Rigoutsos algorithm to create rectangular grids that contain the tagged cells.
+This list of tagged cells is sent to a grid generation routine, which uses the Berger-Rigoutsos algorithm to create rectangular grids that contain the tagged cells.

 See :ref:`MeshRefinement` for more details on how to specify regions for refinement.